 Parkinson’s affects people differently, and some people with Parkinson’s may also have other illnesses or disabilities.
 So, depending on the individual, any of the activities in the questionnaire might be relevant.
 Therefore, it is important you read the whole questionnaire carefully.

-For more detailed guidance, including explanations of each of the activity headings and example responses, please see our ESA supplementary guidance (PDF, 95KB).
+For more detailed guidance, including explanations of each of the activity headings and example responses, please see our Supplementary guidance on the Work Capability Assessment (PDF, 95KB).

 The face-to-face assessment

 Once you've completed your capability for work questionnaire, you may be asked to attend a face-to-face assessment carried out by a healthcare professional working for Maximus, the organisation delivering the assessment on behalf of the Department for Work and Pensions.
 Maximus may also be called the ‘Health Assessment Advisory Service’ or the ‘Centre for Health and Disability Assessments’.